CAT Profit Margins

 How do profit margins affect CAT stock?

 Profit margins are a key indicator of CAT's business quality and competitive position.
-High margins suggest strong competitive advantages and pricing power, which typically support premium valuations.
+The current margins should be evaluated alongside growth rates and return on capital to assess overall business quality.
 Expanding margins often lead to stock price appreciation, while contracting margins can signal competitive pressures.

 What drives CAT's profit margins?